Splunk

 The Nobl9 agent leverages Splunk Enterprise API parameters.
 It pulls data at a per-minute interval from the Splunk server.

 Splunk Enterprise API rate limits are configured by its administrators.
-Rate limits have to be high enough to accommodate searches from Nobl9 Agent.
-The Nobl9 agent makes one query per minute per unique query
+Rate limits must be high enough to accommodate searches from the Nobl9 agent.
+The Nobl9 agent makes one query per minute per unique query.

 Number of events returned from Splunk queries